 - U.S. District Court, District of Arizona, 1999

 Professional and Civic Activities

-- Make-A-Wish of Arizona: Chair (2013 to present); Service on board since 2008 and have held committee and executive committee positions
+- Make-A-Wish of Arizona: Chair (2013 to 2015); Service on Board since 2008 and has held committee and executive committee positions

 - University of Arizona Law College Association, President (2012 to present): Served on board and led committees since 2000.